Skip to main content

 --bearer YOUR_BEARER_TOKEN

-Specify custom date range
+Specify a custom date range

 python3 get_inactive_users.py \